Magical Property of Fullerenes: Magic Configurations on

-In Table 3, the variables correspond to the vertices labeled in Figure 4.
-Our program found many solutions in each of these twelve cases, with the exception of (73,59) and (62, 103).
-Table 4 provides us with the summary of these solutions.
+Our program \cite{github} found many solutions in each of these 12 cases, with the exception of $(73,59)$ and $(62, 103)$ where it found no solutions.
+Table \ref{t4} provides us with a summary of these solutions.

-The diagram in Figure 5 also represents the number of magical configurations on $C_{26}$ with given magical constants.
+The diagram in Figure \ref{Figure6} also represents the number of magic configurations on $C_{26}$ with given magic constants.

-In addition to this, we will provide examples of configurations on $C_{26}$ similar to that of the $C_{24}$ fullerene.
-Figure 6 below displays a sample configuration on the fullerene for 10 of the 12 magical constant pairs, as the constants (73,59) and (62,103) yielded no solutions.
+In addition to this, we will provide examples of configurations on $C_{26}$ similar to that of the fullerene $C_{24}$.
+Figure \ref{Figure7} below displays a sample configuration on fullerene $C_{26}$ for 10 of the 12 pairs of magic constants, as constants $(73,59)$ and $(62,103)$ did not produce solutions.